gregberns/js-refactor-imperative/README.md

 * `refactor.js` mutates the input value (`x`) to replicate exactly the functionality of the Original function.

-* `refactor.js` contains functions named `func3`, `func4`, etc. Some developers would say these are 'bad' function names.
-No disagreement.
-But they are about as arbitrary as `innerLoop`, `compareStrings` or whatever.
-The function names can be modified during code review (read: the tests pass, push to prod - lol).
-And seriously - what the hell does this thing do anyways, lol.

 ## Verification Testing

 `index.js` contains the function `runRefactor`, which executes tests to verify that the Original and Refactor work exactly the same.